Diabetes and menopause: A twin challenge

 - Sleep problems.
 After menopause, hot flashes and night sweats may keep you up at night.
 In turn, the sleep deprivation can make it tougher to manage your blood sugar level.

 - Sexual problems.
 Diabetes can damage the nerves of the cells that line the vagina.
 This can interfere with arousal and orgasm.
-Vaginal dryness, a common symptom of menopause, may compound the issue by causing pain during sex.
+Vaginal dryness, a common symptom of menopause, may worsen the issue by causing pain during sex.

 Diabetes and menopause: What you can do